eth-applied-research-group/blog/content/post/nye-proof-specs.md

 Fortunately, Ethereum's specs are [executable](https://github.com/ethereum/execution-specs), which strengthens their reliability.
 But there's still a clear edge to having explicitly defined invariants.

+First, we get **standardized errors** for free.
+Currently, errors are a fragmented mess across clients.

-First, it makes communication predictable and robust.
-For example, consider the following excerpt from [EIP-7623](https://eips.ethereum.org/EIPS/eip-7623):
+For instance, consider the following excerpt from [EIP-7623](https://eips.ethereum.org/EIPS/eip-7623):

 > Any transaction with a gas limit below `21000 + TOTAL_COST_FLOOR_PER_TOKEN * tokens_in_calldata` or below its intrinsic
 > gas cost (take the maximum of these two calculations) is considered invalid.
 This limitation exists because transactions